pillars-framework/docs/docs/articles/modules/chat.md

 	* Possibility to have a blocklist for whispers
 	* Possibility to have a generic blocklist
 	* Bind blocklist to account
+* Command Auto-Complete
+	* When player starts typing with `/`, offer a list of possible commands to possibly select from

 </div>